chezze911/FSND-Virtual-Machine-2/README.md

 From the terminal, run:

 git clone https://github.com/chezze911/FSND-Virtual-Machine-2
-This will give you a directory named oauth complete with the source code for the flask application, a vagrantfile, and a bootstrap.sh file for installing all of the necessary tools.
+This will give you a directory named catalog complete with the source code for the flask application, a vagrantfile, and a bootstrap.sh file for installing all of the necessary tools.

 Run the virtual machine!